 About me

-I am a Ph.D. student at the Deparment of Political Science, Washington University in St. Louis (WashU).
-I am the manager of the Political Data Science Lab and a graduate researcher at the Data-driven Analysis Peace Project (DAPP) lab at WashU.
+I am a Ph.D. candidate at the Deparment of Political Science, Washington University in St. Louis (WashU).

-I enrolled in a Double Degree Program initiated and fully funded by the Bai Xian Asia Insitute BXAI, where I received my Bachelor of Science in Global China Studies (GCS) from the Hong Kong University of Science and Technology (HKUST) and Bachelor of Art in Economics from Waseda University in 2020.
+Prior to my PhD journey, I enrolled in a Double Degree Program initiated and fully funded by the Bai Xian Asia Insitute (BXAI), where I obtained my Bachelor of Science in Global China Studies (GCS) from the Hong Kong University of Science and Technology (HKUST) and Bachelor of Art in Economics from Waseda University in 2020.

 Please feel free to reach me at weiye.deng@wustl.edu.